 But WHY does PRP work?

 Platelets are the part of the blood that contain growth factors and proteins.
 These are very important in the repair and regeneration of damaged tissue.
-PRP Therapy works by accelerating the body’s own healing process.
-They address the injury site by encouraging the growth of new, healthy cells.
+PRP Therapy works by accelerating the body’s own healing process and bringing the healing to areas in the body that would not normally receive this healing.
+Your body’s joints, tendons and ligaments receive limited blood flow; therefore in most cases, it is very difficult for these areas to heal on their own.
+Injecting one’s own PRP directly to the injury site works by encouraging the growth and regeneration/healing of new, healthy cells.

 What injuries can PRP help?